-Of course, I still harbor a passion for the the design and implementation of information systems that support modular development and reuse of information “objects” that can be assembled into deliverables of any size, shape and format.
+Of course, I still harbor a passion for the design and creation of content, and the implementation of systems that support modular development and reuse of information “objects” that can be assembled into deliverables of any size, shape and format.
+I will never lose my convictions about that.
 I guess you can take the programmer out of the job, but you can’t take the job out of the programmer – to mangle a cliche.
 But I am admittedly fed up with hi tech politics and don’t see myself diving back into the deep end of that milieu in this lifetime.

-And although I don’t train those young critters in the header image – the setting and the vintage approach to learning just appealed to my sense of irony.
+Although I don’t, and never did, train such young critters like those in the header image – having been a trainer, the setting and the vintage approach to learning just appealed to my sense of irony.
 More on that here…

 (Once you get a word that long you are usually talking Latin or Greek and those languages I understand.
 But I am confounded by whatever idiot designed a language where you can spell a word four different ways and pronounce it exactly the same way.
 Or even worse – spell it the same way and have more than one meaning.)